influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 As data cardinality (number of series) grows, queries read more series keys and become slower.

-The **Time Series Index** ensures queries fast as data cardinality of data grows...
+The **Time Series Index** ensures queries remain fast as data cardinality of data grows...
 To keep queries fast as we have more data, we use a **Time Series Index**.

 TSI stores series keys grouped by measurement, tag, and field.